 Aquaman: Deep Dives is in the middle of its first big story arc.
 This new arc has challenged Aquaman’s current status as the King of Atlantis and his connection with the other underwater kingdoms.
-As the story has progressed we have learned that the Scorpio organization, an old Challengers of the Unknown villain group, have been responsible for the chaos Aquaman and his allies have been dealing with lately.
+As the story has progressed we have learned that the Scorpio organization, an old Challengers of the Unknown villain group, has been responsible for the chaos Aquaman and his allies have been dealing with lately.
 Now with Aquaman being aware of who is responsible for what has been going on how will he respond to Scorpio’s plans?
 Let’s find out with Aquaman: Deep Dives #7.

 Writer: Steve Orlando